DamRsn/NeuralNote/README.md

 - Allow pitch bends on non-overlapping parts of overlapping notes.
 - Support transcription of mp3 files

-## Bug report and feature requests
+## Bug reports and feature requests

 If you have any request/suggestion concerning the plugin or encounter a bug, please fill a Github issue, we'll do our best to address it.